-Steps to connect to MySQL or MariaDB root without sudo:
+Steps to access MySQL or MariaDB root without sudo:

 $ sudo mysql -u root -p